Dental care - child

 - Use a damp washcloth to wipe your infant's gums after each meal.

-- Begin using a soft toothbrush instead of a washcloth to clean your child's teeth as soon as his first tooth shows (usually between 5 - 8 months of age).
+- Begin using a soft toothbrush instead of a washcloth to clean your child's teeth as soon as their first tooth shows (usually between 5 and 8 months of age).

-- Ask your pediatrician if your infant needs fluoride added to his diet.
+- Ask your child's health care provider if your infant needs to take oral fluoride.

 THE FIRST TRIP TO THE DENTIST

-- Many dentists recommend a "trial" visit to expose the child to the sights, sounds, smells, and feel of the office before the actual examination.
+- Many dentists recommend a "trial" visit.
+This can help your child get used to the sights, sounds, smells, and feel of the office before their actual exam.

-- Children who are accustomed to having their gums wiped and teeth brushed every day will be more comfortable going to the dentist.
+- Children who are used to having their gums wiped and teeth brushed every day will be more comfortable going to the dentist.

 CARING FOR A CHILD'S TEETH

-- The child's teeth and gums should be brushed at least twice each day and especially before bed.
-Electric tooth brushes clean teeth better than manual ones.
+- Brush your child's teeth and gums at least twice each day and especially before bed.

 - Take your child to a dentist every 6 months.
 Let the dentist know if your child thumb sucks or breathes through the mouth.